Vöhl: Dorfitter

 Dorfitter lies next to the circuit city Korbach.
 There live about 900 inhabitants.

 Famous is the picture of the canvas in the church.
 It's the oldest in Hesse.

 Marienhagen

-Marienhagen is Vöhl's second biggest constituent community.
+Marienhagen is Vöhl's second biggest constituent municipality.
 Besides the lovely village heart built around the Evangelical church, there are also two "new town" areas.
 After the Second World War, many Germans who had been driven from lost territories to the east – most of them were from the Sudetenland – were integrated into Marienhagen.
 The current (16 August 2005) population is just below 1000.

 Alongside the gymnastic club founded by Fritz and Otto Lohof, Wilhelm Bauch, Karl Müller and others, there is a men's singing club, a women's choir, the volunteer fire brigade, a senior citizens' club, the pond association (Teichgemeinschaft) and the Club Saskatchewan 1972.

 In 1959, a swimming pool was built, after a gym had already opened in 1926.
 By the late 1960s, a ski-jumping arena and a downhill skiing run were inviting people to partake of winter sports.